jbavari/jbavari.github.io/source/_posts/2020-01-01-2019-retrospective.markdown

 Fast forward to the end of the year - I'm still dealing with some pain in my elbow, I get some odd popping sounds when I do a bicep curl, something is not right.

 Again, that acceptance word - I had to accept that I had an injury I needed to nurse.
 I had to accept that I was not resting appropriately.
 I had to accept that taking time off, doing physical therapy, and getting back on the track was the best way to continue training until my old age.
+I also want to accept the mindset that I have an injury, I am *not* injured.
+That mindset is important.

 ## Acceptance of fate